-The presence of mechanically propelled vehicles using the route, the anticipation of their presence, evidence of their passing, and the works that deal with their management have an impact on the natural beauty in this area and can detract from the experience and enjoyment by other users.
+The presence of mechanically propelled vehicles using the route, the anticipation of their presence, evidence of their passing, and the works required to manage that use have an impact on the natural beauty in this area and can detract from the experience and enjoyment by other users.
 The reference in section 5 of the National Parks and Access to the Countryside Act 1949 to the purpose of understanding and enjoyment of the special qualities of National Parks suggests a focus on quiet outdoor countryside recreation associated with the wide open spaces, wildness and tranquility to be found within the National Park.
 (Defra 2007)

-Whilst it is recognised that motorised vehicle users, in undertaking their chosen form of recreation, also appreciate the special qualities of the area, their continued use of this area is adversely affecting those special qualities.
+Whilst it is recognised that motorised vehicle users, in undertaking their chosen form of recreation, also appreciate the special qualities of the area, their continued use of this area is adversely affecting those special qualities to a more significant extent than other users.

-The nature of the route is such that mechanically propelled vehicles are visually and aurally intrusive over a wide area and there are difficulties in passing and avoiding other users.
-The level of vehicle use on this route has led to impacts on the special qualities of the area, the route surface, and increased the potential for conflict with non-motorised users.
-This is contrary to the aims for a National Trail which should be as easily passable for as many people as is practical, be safe, be maintained sympathetically to its surroundings, and be appropriate for its use.
+The exposed nature of the route is such that mechanically propelled vehicles are visually and aurally intrusive over a wide area and there are difficulties in passing and avoiding other users.
+Vehicle use on this route has led to impacts on the special qualities of the area and the route surface, and has the potential for conflict with non-motorised users.
 Government guidance suggests that 'a level of recreational vehicular use that may be acceptable in other areas will be inappropriate in National Parks and incompatible with their purposes.'
 (Defra 2007).